hyperledger/indy-hipe/text/0028-wire-message-format/README.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The current implementation of the "pack()" message is currently Hyperledger Indy specific.
+The current implementation of the `pack()` message is currently Hyperledger Indy specific.
 It is based on common crypto libraries ([NaCl](https://nacl.cr.yp.to/)), but the wrappers are not commonly used outside of Indy.
 There's currently work being done to fine alignment on a cross-ecosystem interopable protocol, but this hasn't been achieved yet.
 This work will hopefully bridge this gap.